Here’s a heads up, remember this rule and you’ll be set – Happy Wife Happy Life.

 - Physical Touch

-- It’s showing gratitude for the things she’s does that makes your life better
+- It’s showing gratitude for the things she does that make your life better

 - It’s doing the household chore without needing to be asked